eKioga/splunk_query_ref/README.md

-# Welcome to my Splunk SPL (Search Processing Language) reference libarary.
+# My Splunk SPL (Search Processing Language) reference libarary.
-A sanitized reference library of the splunk queries I taught myself while on the job.
+Welcome to my sanitized reference library of the splunk queries I taught myself working as a Systems Administrator.
 Most of these were created for dashboards, alerts and reports.